istoinc/trp-patchnotes/README.md

 <size=150%> TESTING NOTES: </size>

 - There's about 20-30 min of gameplay
-- There's no gameplay around the church
+- The game ends well before you reach the church